Camera and Robot Calibration#

 Adjust camera exposure

-• In the Camera FLB x page, locate the Cam Exposure parameter
+• On the Camera FLB x page, locate the Cam Exposure parameter:

-• grid pattern clearly visible, black on white or vice versa
+• Calibration grid pattern clearly visible (black on white or vice versa)

 13